openstack/neutron-specs/specs/stein/network-segment-range-management.rst

 provided.
 The DB operation logic should be handled by the ML2 type manager and the type drivers.
-For the values present in the existing ML2 configuration options [1]_ (e.g. ml2_type_vlan, ml2_type_vxlan etc.), they will be loaded as `shared` segment ranges into segment_range DB in order to provide backward compatibility for initial deployment when this extension is present.
+For the values present in the existing ML2 configuration options [1]_ (e.g. ml2_type_vlan, ml2_type_vxlan etc.), they will be loaded as `shared` and `default` segment ranges into network_segment_ranges DB in order to provide backward compatibility for initial deployment when this extension is present.

 Resource Extension
 ------------------